-How many of you live in a city that is trying to undo lousy planning decisions from the last century? iVirtual has team members all over the world, and we have a growing footprint in Toronto, where the decision in the 1950s to build a massive city-splitting highway on the waterfront now seems like a bad idea to many people choked by traffic and unable to easily experience Lake Ontario.
+How many of you live in a city that is trying to undo lousy planning decisions from the last century?
+Toronto is home to some of the most progressive urban planning in the world.
+But the decision in the 1950s to build a massive city-splitting highway on the waterfront now seems like a bad idea to many people choked by traffic and unable to easily experience Lake Ontario.

 Forecasting future needs is no easy task, especially when trying to plan something that will impact a lot of people.
 For example, virtually everyone on earth will be impacted by the Trust Architecture decisions being made today.